 The University Registrar’s Office certifies veterans each term for their benefits under federal programs, including the Yellow Ribbon Program.
 Most academic programs at SMU qualify for U.S. Department of Veterans Affairs benefits, making an SMU education accessible and affordable.
-Veterans are required to provide specific documents before they can be certified with the VA’s Veterans Benefits Administration.
+Veterans are required to provide specific documents before their enrollment can be certified.

 Dallas, TX 75275-0181